plexoio/morada/README.md

 To improve security, we have added the `rel attribute` to compromising anchors such as social media links or third-party services, especially those with user-generated content.

-Here are the values we have used as an example:
+Here are the values we have used as an example in action:

 `rel="author noopener noreferrer nofollow"`